Delivering data to ksqlDB

 Check messages in the Managed Service for Apache Kafka® cluster's

-Make sure the console displays ksqlDB log records.
+Make sure the console displays ksqlDB log entries.

 Delete the resources you created

-- If you reserved a public static IP for your virtual machine, delete it.
+- If you reserved a public static IP address for your virtual machine, delete it.

 - Delete the Managed Service for Apache Kafka® cluster.